AUTHENTIC DESIGN ARTEFACTS

 Pierre Jeanneret Chair – Original Chandigarh Furniture at P!
 Galerie Zurich

-These pieces were not secondary.
+These interior designing and the furniture were not secondary.
 They were part of a political and social experiment: a modern, democratic capital in post-colonial India.
-Each piece had to function — in a tropical climate, with local materials, made by local craftsmen, repairable without imported parts.
-Jeanneret was not designing objects for a European clientele, but infrastructure for a city in the making.
+Each furniture piece had to function — fittig to the Indian climate, with local materials, made by local craftsmen, repairable without imported parts.

+Jeanneret was not designing objects for a European clientele, but and experimented with a new language.
 The challenge was fundamental: How do you translate modernist principles into an Indian context?
 How do you create furniture that is functional, producible, and formally coherent?
 How do you create objects that are also visionary?
-Jeanneret’s answer was a logic of necessity — reduced to structure, material, and function, without losing the presence of the object.
+Jeanneret’s answer was a logic of necessity — reduced to structure, material, and function.
+But Pierre Jeanneret didn’t have a purely functional or pragmatic approach.
+Pragmatism got here a vision and found its own visual language.

-Jeanneret worked with Indian teak, sissoo wood, cane, metal, and bamboo.
+Mostly, Jeanneret worked with Indian teak, sissoo wood, cane, metal, and bamboo.
 The furniture was built in Chandigarh’s government workshops, not in European factories.
 This meant: traditional joinery rather than machine precision, adjustments to available tools, local timber dimensions, local climatic conditions.

-Iconic Models and Their Function
+Iconic Chandigarh Furniture Models and Their Function:

 Shelving and Storage System